sindresorhus/gulp-debug/readme.md

 The [`stat` property](http://nodejs.org/api/fs.html#fs_class_fs_stats) will be shown when you run gulp in verbose mode: `gulp --verbose`.

-##### files
+##### showFiles

 Type: `boolean`
 Default: `true`

-By default all files in the stream are printed.
-Setting this to false will only show the count of files in the stream.
+Setting this to false will skip printing the file names and only show file counts.

 ## License